383 series

 The 383 series (383系) is a tilting DC electric multiple unit (EMU) train type operated by Central Japan Railway Company (JR Central) on the Chūō Main Line, Shinonoi Line and Shinetsu Main Line.
-The 383 series service the Shinano limited express services in Japan, as well as Home Liner services.
+They service the Shinano limited express services in Japan, as well as Home Liner.
 It has also won the 1996 Laurel Prize.

 Design

 The trains were built jointly by Hitachi, Kawasaki Heavy Industries, and Nippon Sharyo.

+Formations

+6-car sets

+The KuMoHa 383 and MoHa 383 cars are each fitted with one C-PS27 single-arm pantograph.

+4-car sets

+The KuMoHa 383 and MoHa 383 cars are each fitted with one C-PS27 single-arm pantograph.

+2-car sets

+The KuMoHa 383 car is fitted with one C-PS27 single-arm pantograph.